Shoulder Disorders Richmond VA

 Shoulder instability means that the shoulder joint is too loose and is able to slide around too much in the socket.

 In some cases, the unstable shoulder actually slips out of the socket.
 If the shoulder slips completely out of the socket, it has become dislocated.
+If not treated, instability can lead to arthritis of the shoulder joint.

 The scapulothoracic joint is located where the shoulder blade (also called the scapula) glides along the chest wall (the thorax).
 When a movement of this joint causes the feeling or sounds of a grating, grinding, popping, or thumping, doctors call it snapping scapula syndrome.